Twin Breastfeeding Pillows

 For example, some mothers are able to sit cross legged and place the pillow on top of their knees so that the pillow is at the right height for them.

 However, others require a more complex setup.
 The following figure is an example of what some multiple birth mothers need to do with extra pillows (in blue) as well as the breastfeeding pillow (in green):

+Some people find a small foot stool helpful as well.
 Whenever you are feeding, it’s always a good idea to have some water, your phone and several burp cloths within reach before you start.

 One of our members generously shares her experience and opinions regarding different pillows during her breastfeeding journey.
 Her twins were born at 34.5 weeks gestation and she is 154cms tall.

 U shaped pillow: This didn’t help me much when the twins were born premature.
 The pillow was too firm and the babies were tiny.
 I had to raise them up way too much to help them reach my breasts.
 I started experiencing wrist pain after a few days, so I stopped using this type of pillow.